Red Gerbera Daisies

 Preserving gerbera daisy flowers

 Cut gerbera daisies can be placed in a clean vase filled with clean water.
 If they lean down after a day or two, add a sugar cube to make them revive again.
-Water in the vase needs to be changed every 3 to 4 days and also cutting their stems can also help to stay longer in the vase.
+Water in the vase needs to be changed every 3 to 4 days and cutting their stems can also help to stay longer in the vase.